‘Rossall Point NCI’ is is now ‘NCI Fleetwood’

 We are recruiting for new members now,

-with training courses starting in 2017.
+with training courses throughout the year.

 Before committing to joining, you will be invited to the tower for